-Let’s take a look what recent data has to say…
+Let’s take a look at what recent data has to say…

 In this old man’s humble opinion, I do not think that the MPC will consider more quantitative easing for some time.
 After all, they just voted to end the program last month – why the sudden change of heart?
-As I said, I think it’s still way too early to tell if more stimulus is the way to go for UK.
-That’s just me though.
-How about you?
+As I said, I think it’s still way too early to tell if more stimulus is the way to go for the UK.